RoboJackets/igvc-software/igvc_perception/src/train_eval/README.md

 │   │   ├── 00000001.jpg
 │   ├── class_names.txt
 ```
-Once this is done make sure to copy the files in SegmentationClassPNG to the original dataset specified in ```train_test_generation.py``` so the training detects the labels.
-The resultant file structure should something like this:
+Once this is done, make sure to copy the files in SegmentationClassPNG to the original dataset specified in ```train_test_generation.py```, so the training detects the labels.
+The resultant file structure should be something like this:
 ```bash
 training-data
 ├── labelme2voc.py